 1. Select Manage Users from the Manage dropdown menu at the top of the page

 2. Locate the user by entering their name or email address in the filter tool that’s located under All Users

 Managing who can Administer Your Udemy for Business Account

 Admins are users who can:

-- Add and delete users from your account.
+- Add and remove users from your account.